 Parameters

-@qb_name: specifies the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+The query block to which the hint applies.

 Examples

-In the following example, the NO_PLACE_GROUP_BY hint ensures that the GROUP BY operation is performed at the original query level without any transformation.
+The following query example specifies to disable GROUP BY pushdown by using the NO_PLACE_GROUP_BY hint.
+This ensures that the GROUP BY operation occurs at the original query level without any rewriting.

 SELECT /*+ NO_PLACE_GROUP_BY */ SUM(t2.c3)